Distributed training with Azure Machine Learning

 For ML models that don't require distributed training, see train models with Azure Machine Learning for the different ways to train models using the Python SDK.

 Data parallelism is the easiest to implement of the two distributed training approaches, and is sufficient for most use cases.

-In this approach, the data is divided into partitions, where the number of partitions is equal to the total number of available nodes, in the compute cluster.
+In this approach, the data is divided into partitions, where the number of partitions is equal to the total number of available nodes, in the compute cluster or serverless compute.
 The model is copied in each of these worker nodes, and each worker operates on its own subset of the data.
 Keep in mind that each node has to have the capacity to support the model that's being trained, that is the model has to entirely fit on each node.
 The following diagram provides a visual demonstration of this approach.

 Each node independently computes the errors between its predictions for its training samples and the labeled outputs.
 In turn, each node updates its model based on the errors and must communicate all of its changes to the other nodes to update their corresponding models.
 This means that the worker nodes need to synchronize the model parameters, or gradients, at the end of the batch computation to ensure they are training a consistent model.

 In model parallelism, also known as network parallelism, the model is segmented into different parts that can run concurrently in different nodes, and each one will run on the same data.
 The scalability of this method depends on the degree of task parallelization of the algorithm, and it is more complex to implement than data parallelism.